arthurcornelio88/arthurcornelio88/README.md

 - :technologist: AI Engineer intern at [Datacraft](https://datacraft.paris/).
 Contributed to:
   - Migrate an internal Airtable database to an SQLAlchemy-based system, integrating Pytests and deployment.
   - Improve a dataset from a major French company in construction engineering and mobility services.
 The goal was to create a complex geolocated data aggregation to enhance ML scoring performance.

+- 🧾 [HelloAsso Automation](https://github.com/arthurcornelio88/hello-router): A FastAPI + GCP + Google Sheets webhook system to automate HelloAsso orders into spreadsheets—**no Zapier, no monthly fees**.
+Logs to GCS, UI with Gradio, alerts via SendGrid.

 - 🚲 [Bike Count Prediction App](https://github.com/arthurcornelio88/ds_traffic_cyclist1): An end-to-end Streamlit + GCS + MLflow project to predict hourly bicycle traffic in Paris.
 Lightweight MLOps setup with dynamic model selection via custom JSON registry.
 [Live demo here](https://dstrafficcyclist1.streamlit.app/)